archiewald/archiewald.github.io/awesome-links.md

 - <a href="https://www.robinwieruch.de/react-hooks-fetch-data" target="_blank">How to fetch data with React Hooks? - RWieruch</a>
 - <a href="https://epicreact.dev/myths-about-useeffect/" target="_blank">Myths about useEffect | Epic React by Kent C. Dodds</a>
 - <a href="https://www.sitepoint.com/react-interview-questions-solutions/" target="_blank">15 React Interview Questions with Solutions - SitePoint</a>
+- <a href="https://levelup.gitconnected.com/state-management-in-react-using-context-api-and-hooks-931c9842f204" target="_blank">State Management in React using the Context API and Hooks | by Dipankar Barman | Level Up Coding</a>

 ## css/design